MaxAdams98/UltimateInventory/README.md

 This plugin was made for my private survival server.
 I've released it to the public spigot forums where others may find it useful.

+## Pick Block from Shulker Boxes

+When you pick a block (middle-click by default) and vanilla Minecraft fails to find it in your inventory, the plugin automatically searches your shulker boxes and places the item in your hotbar.
+The item swaps with the previous item in that slot if the slot wasn't empty.
+Works seamlessly with vanilla pick block - if the item is already in your inventory, vanilla behavior is used.
+If not, the plugin searches shulker boxes automatically.

+**Design:** Tools and shulker boxes cannot be moved/swapped by design to protect your inventory from accidental tool/shulker loss.

+**Requirements:** Install the [UltimateInventory Client Mod](UltimateInventoryClientMod/) on the client side for automatic pick block detection, or use the `/uipickblock <material>` command manually.

 ----

 ## **Caution: while every care has been taken to remove duplication bugs, some may remain.**